It further argues that:

 The argument continues:

-This section frames the meter as: not a public requirement, not essential for energy delivery, but a corporate enforcement tool rather than a public utility.
+The public argue that the meter as: not a public requirement, not essential for energy delivery, but is a corporate enforcement tool rather than a public utility.